 The typical desk these days is a 6’x6’ L-shaped configuration case good.
 You should typically count on spending between $900-$7000 for a 6’x6’ desk.
 While the range is rather broad, ultimately, it can’t be narrowed until you make two choices:

 - How much storage do I want to incorporate into my desk?

 - What kind of finish do I want / Do I want a laminate or veneer work surface?

 The amount of storage capacity incorporated into a desk or workstation is a significant factor in its overall cost.
 When deciding how much storage you want your desk to have, take the opportunity to think about how much you actually need.

 There are two common types of finishes for desks these days, laminate and veneer; your choice can have a significant impact on the final price you pay.
-Veneer is unmatched in appearance and selection options but is very much priced as a premium option.
-Laminate is a lower cost and lower maintenance option but does not have quite the same aesthetic impact of a veneer worksurface.
+A veneer is unmatched in appearance and selection options but is very much priced as a premium option.
+Laminate is a lower cost and lower maintenance option but does not have quite the same aesthetic impact as a veneer worksurface.